Griffin: Modern art

 The griffin is also the symbol of the Philadelphia Museum of Art; bronze castings of them perch on each corner of the museum's roof, protecting its collection.

-The "Griff" statue by Veres Kálmán was erected in 2007 at the forecourt of the Farkashegyi cemetery in Budapest, Hungary.
+The "Griff" statue by Veres Kálmán was erected in 2007 at the forecourt of the Farkasréti Cemetery in Budapest, Hungary.

 Logos, mascots

 An archaic griffin design, created by artist Thomas Fanourakis (1915–1993), was adopted as the official symbol of the city of Heraklion on 22 March 1961 (cf. figure right).
 (Note: The design of the griffin is a mock-up of Minoan art, but the inscription language is archaicized Greek, not Minoan (Linear A and Cretan hieroglyphs).)

 Film and television company Merv Griffin Entertainment uses a griffin for its production company.
 Merv Griffin Entertainment was founded by entrepreneur Merv Griffin and is based in Beverly Hills, California.
 His former company Merv Griffin Enterprises also used a griffin for its logo.

 The griffin is used in the logo of United Paper Mills, Vauxhall Motors, and of Scania and its former partners Saab Group and Saab Automobile.

 Similarly, prior to the mid-1990s a griffin formed part of the logo of Midland Bank (now HSBC).